Korean Grammar Point

 ~밖에 [bakke] (Nothing but, only)

-Used to express 'nothing but' or 'only', indicating limited choices or possibilities.
+Expresses 'nothing but' or 'only', indicating limited choices or possibilities (usually in negative sentences).

 Noun + 밖에 + Negative verb

-Naneun Hangugeobakke mollaseo dareun naraseo saenghwalhaneun dede neomu eoryeowoyo.
+Naneun hangugeo bakke mollaseo dareun naraseo saenghwalhagiga neomu eoryeowoyo.

-It's too difficult for me to live in other countries because I know nothing but Korean.
+It’s hard for me to live in other countries because I know nothing but Korean.

-This shop only sells French fries, so there are not much to choose from.
+This shop only sells French fries, so there aren't many options.

-She buys nothing but muffins at the cafe, so she doesn't know other menus.
+She buys nothing but muffins at the café, so she doesn’t know any other menu items.

-I can't do anything but rest at home this weekend, because all of my friends are too busy to meet.
+I can’t do anything except rest at home this weekend, because all my friends are too busy to meet.

 Processing keyword: ~밖에 [bakke] (Nothing but, only)